rubyworks/tapout/README.md

     $ rubytest -y -Ilib test/foo.rb | tapout

 TAPOUT supports a variety of output formats.
 These are selectable via the first argument.
-The default if not given, as in the example above, is `dotprogress`.
+The default if not given, as in the example above, is `dot`.

     $ rubytest -y -Ilib test/foo.rb | tapout progessbar